Artistically, there are not many things that Wimbledon-based actor Ray Fearon hasn’t done.

 “They didn’t give you a lot of money as I still had to work in a restaurant or a bar, but it helped,” he said.

-Ray’s comments are timely, back in August this year, the Association of School and College Leaders warned that A-level drama was threatened by extinction in the wake of pressures on school and arts funding.
+Back in August this year, the Association of School and College Leaders warned that A-level drama was threatened by extinction in the wake of pressures on school and arts funding.

 BE YOURSELF: Ray’s advice to people starting out in acting today